Nyaradzo20/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prototype: void puts2(char *str);
 OK  LOL I NEVER EXPECTED THIS ONE TO WORK BUT IT DID!! i declared the length variable ,looped through thr string kusvika panull charactere;but i incremented *2 instead of length ++ i used length +=2

+7...Write a function that prints half of a string, followed by a new line.
+Prototype: void puts_half(char *str);
+The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2
+>>got this one after a long time ok, so i  declared the variables length,counter and mid used len to loop through the string to find the length found the len then used the if atatement if the number is odd ie n % 2  != 0 then the last characters shpud be printed,i checked if the numbers were odd and they were so i used a for loop  then started running the loop from the middle of the loop ie counter = mid then i printed the odd numbers....